ebzzry/ebzzry.github.io/src/over-under.md

 unfailingly accept words just because we have been told to assimilate them.
 We believe that they are truths without making the slightest advance towards ensuring that what you just heard is infallible.
-It is also disconcerting that for many, if not most, that they'd rather take what they have been told, as is, rather than be criticized for raising their hand to ask what could possibly be dubious claims.
+It is also disconcerting that for many, if not most, that they’d rather take what they have been told, as is, rather than be criticized for raising their hand to ask what could possibly be dubious claims.
 When we say yes, without giving the slightest amount of thought, we have